paulhiggs/dvb-sl-check/README.md

 * channel numbers are unique in an LCN Table
 * ServiceType according to DVB ServiceTypeCS-2019
 * TargetRegion for the Service List, LCN Table and Services are defined in the region table
-* Validation of &lt;RelatedMaterial&gt; for Service List, Service, Service Instance, Content Guide sources
+* Validation of &lt;RelatedMaterial&gt; for Service List, Service, Service Instance, Content Guide Source
 * Unique @CGSID values
 * &lt;ContentGuideSourceRef&gt; refers to a &lt;ContentGuideSource&gt; in the &lt;ContentGuideSourceList&gt;
 * &lt;ContentGuideServiceRef&gt; refers to a different service in the service list
-* &lt;SourceType&gt; is according to specification
+* &lt;SourceType&gt; is according to specification and appropriate DeliveryParameters are provided
 * For &lt;DASHDeliveryParameters&gt;
   * valid @contentType in &lt;UriBasedLocation&gt;